VonHeikemen/lsp-zero.nvim/README.md

 ## Project status

 The development of this plugin will stop.
-And the [documentation site](https://lsp-zero.netlify.app/docs/getting-started.html) is now wiki that will teach you how to setup Neovim's LSP client.
+And the [documentation site](https://lsp-zero.netlify.app/docs/getting-started.html) is now a wiki that will teach you how to setup Neovim's LSP client.
 The only section that mentions lsp-zero is the API reference.
 I'll move this documentation to some other place in the future.

 It seems like future versions of Neovim will address (most of) the issues that led to the creation of this plugin.
-In the current nightly version of Neovim (`v0.11`) is possible to have a good experience without installing extra plugins.
+In the current nightly version of Neovim (`v0.11`) is possible to have a [good experience without installing extra plugins](https://lsp-zero.netlify.app/blog/lsp-in-3-steps.html).
 And even today with Neovim `v0.10` you can have all the features that you need with just 3 plugins (and no, lsp-zero is not one of them), see the example in the [quickstart section](#quickstart-for-the-impatient).

 ## Documentation